micleners/gatsby-contentful/README.md

 Change the name of `page-2.js` to `blogposts.js`.
 This is where we'll list all of the blogs from Contetnful after we hook it up with a Gatsby plugin.

 ## Update Site Meta Data
-Navigate to the file `gatsby-config.js` and update `siteMetadata` with your own information:
+Navigate to the file `gatsby-config.js` and update `siteMetadata` with your own information.
+The title is what appears at the top of the browser window/tab.
+The description and author can be queried and used as data in components.
+All three values are used in the baked in SEO component.

 ```js
 siteMetadata: {